Baltic amber

-The Baltic region is home to the largest known deposit of amber, called Baltic amber or succinite.
+Baltic amber or succinite is amber from the Baltic region, home of its largest known deposits.
 It was produced sometime during the Eocene epoch, but exactly when is controversial.
-It has been estimated that these forests created more than 100,000 tons of amber.
+It has been estimated that this forested region provided the resin for more than 100,000 tons of amber.
 Today, more than 90% of the world's amber comes from Kaliningrad Oblast of Russia.
-It is a major source of income for the region; the local Kaliningrad Amber Combine extracted 250 tonnes of it in 2014, 400 tonnes in 2015.
+It is a major source of income for the region; the local Kaliningrad Amber Combine extracted 250 tonnes of it in 2014 and 400 tonnes in 2015.
+Baltic amber is also found in Poland, as well as the Baltic states.

-"Baltic amber" was formerly thought to include amber from the Bitterfeld brown coal mines in Saxony (Eastern Germany).
-Bitterfeld amber was previously believed to be only 20–22 million years old (Miocene), but a comparison of the animal inclusions in 2003 suggested that it was possibly Baltic amber that was redeposited in a Miocene deposit.
-Further study of insect taxa in the ambers has shown Bitterfeld amber to be from the same forest as the Baltic amber forest, but separately deposited from a more southerly section, in a similar manner as Ukrainian Rovno amber.
-Other sources of Baltic amber have been listed as coming from Poland and Russia.
+Bitterfeld amber from the brown coal mines near Bitterfeld in Germany was previously thought to be redeposited Baltic amber, but is now known to be chemically distinct, though like with Ukrainian Rovno amber, it is thought to have been deposited around the same time as Baltic amber.

-Because Baltic amber contains from 3 to 8% succinic acid, it is also termed succinite.
+Because Baltic amber contains 3–8% succinic acid, it is also termed succinite.

 Geologic context

 In situ Baltic amber is derived from the sediments of the geological formation termed the Prussian Formation, formerly called the "Amber Formation", with the main amber bearing horizon being referred to as "Blue Earth", so named due to its glauconite content.
 The formation is exposed in the northern part of the Sambia Peninsula in Kaliningrad.
 Much of the Baltic amber has been secondarily redeposited in Pleistocene glacial till deposits across the North European Plain.
 It has been proposed that the amber is secondarily redeposited in coastal lagoonal conditions after a marine transgression of the amber forest.
-The age of the amber is controversial, though it is generally interpreted as having been produced during the Eocene epoch (56-34 million years ago).
-Different authors have given estimates of 40-47 million years ago and 35-43 million years ago as the age of the amber.
+The age of the amber is controversial, though it is generally interpreted as having been produced during the Eocene epoch (56–34 million years ago).
+Different authors have given estimates of 40–47 million years ago and 35–43 million years ago as the age of the amber.
+Dating the amber precisely is difficult due to its redeposited context.

+While the Bitterfeld amber found near Bitterfeld in Saxony-Anhalt, Germany, was historically considered redeposited Baltic amber, it has been found to be chemically distinct.

 Baltic amber tree

-It is universally agreed that the amber is coniferous in origin.
-It was thought since the 1850s that the resin that became amber was produced by the tree Pinites succinifer, but research in the 1980s came to the conclusion that the resin originates from several species.
-More recently, it has been proposed, on the evidence of Fourier-transform infrared microspectroscopy (FTIR) analysis of amber and resin from living trees, that conifers of the family Sciadopityaceae were responsible.
+It was thought since the 1850s that the resin that became amber was produced by the tree Pinites succinifer, but research in the 1980s concluded that the resin originates from several species.
+More recently, it has been proposed, on the evidence of Fourier-transform infrared spectroscopy analysis of amber and resin from living trees, that conifers of the family Sciadopityaceae were responsible.
 The only extant representative of this family is the Japanese umbrella pine, Sciadopitys verticillata.